 For your porter staff to be successful, it is crucial that you define what you expect, and create a timeline to meet those expectations.
 Outlining the duties expected from the most essential to the least essential will help your porter know how to prioritize their day.
 Because porters can be given a wide variety of tasks to perform, it is easy to fall into the mindset that smaller tasks, such as restocking the restrooms or taking out the trash, are not as important as other tasks.
 Communicate with your Porter staff about your personal preferences about what should be completed first.
 This also means that you’ll need to stress the importance of not overwhelming your porters with requests from your staff.
 To help mitigate confusion and unnecessary requests coming from your own staff members, establish protocol early on so your porters know who to accept requests from and who they can say no to.

 As with anything else, effective communication can save a lot of time and stress for everyone.
 Having clear and open communication with them is often very effective.
 Communicating with your cleaning provider about your needs can help you get the most from your porter service.
 If issues with your porter service arise, it is important to let your commercial cleaning service know, about the issues so that problems can be rectified quickly.
 If the porter assigned to your facility is not a good fit, talk to your cleaning service about finding another porter than would be a better fit for your organization.
 A day porter is a critical position within your facility and you deserve to have the best fit for your organization.
 Make sure that your cleaning service provider has a backup plan in the event that your porter gets sick, or requires time off.
 You’ll come to depend on your porter, that even missing a day or two could have a negative impact on your facility.

 A day porter service can prove to be very beneficial to any organization, helping to keep your building in good working order.
-If you think that your business could benefit from a day porter, contact Executive Cleaning Services today to get customized porter services for your business!
+If you think that your business could benefit from a day porter, contact Executive Cleaning Services today by calling us at 1-800-664-6393 or get a customized porter services quote online.